Curtiss-Brouthers/100-days-of-code/log.md

 **Thoughts** I feel like I am working overtime with all the projects but, as we are learning in the LEarning Sciences, I am trying to make connections and high level abstractions while doing and practicing what I am learning.
 I am writing a lot of HTML and very little CSS.
 I am looking forward to CSS and JavaScript, but markup or markdown is an important foundation that I need.
 I also want to make  sure that I am getting the idea of tags and shortcuts down.
 Getting the use of languages should carry over to what I think will be my main languages, JavaScript and Python.

+### Day 5: October 20, Tuesday

+**Today's Progress**: More HTML from FreeCodeCamp.org.
+Continued 30 Days of Code with HackerRank using JavaScript.

+**Thoughts** I am tired.
+It has been a long day.
+My coding is long but not efficient.
+I am going to go to sleep.
+Tired.
+Assignments for work are complete.
+I have thesis fixes to make and prep for Scotty's Lab.
+I will work on 30 Days of Code JavaScript.
+I need to record a video for Pitch Playoffs.
+I have data to review for manuscript.
+So much to do.
+Not giving up.
+Going to sleep and going to recharge for tomorrow.
+No one except for Suhit showed for Founding Hackers meeting.
+I think people are fatigued and exhausted.
+Plans for Paint and Sip tomorrow.
+Need it.
+Goodnight.
+Must, focus.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)